Staglands Wildlife Reserve

 The world’s first fully fenced ecosanctuary, Zealandia Te Māra a Tāne is an incredible slice of wilderness.
 You wouldn’t expect to find 225 hectares of regenerating forest and birdlife only a few minutes’ drive from a city, but you will in Wellington.

-Across the city, you can hear the sound of native birds.
+Across the city, the sound of native birds is now common.
 Zealandia’s vision to restore the valley to the way it was in pre-human times has led to a large population bump in native birdlife.
 Its 8.6km fence keeps out introduced mammalian predators so birds such as the tūī, kākā, and kererū, once extremely rare, are now common around central Wellington.
+Rarer birds like the hihi and tīeke are thriving within Zealandia’s perimeter.

 There are also night tours that leave around dusk.
 You can explore the sanctuary by torchlight and spot creatures that only come out at night like cave wētā, ruru, and glowworms.
-If you’re lucky, you may spot a rare little spotted kiwi.
-Zealandia is home to New Zealand’s second largest population of the tiny bird, with an estimated 140 little spotted kiwis living within the sanctuary.
+If you’re lucky, you may find a rare little spotted kiwi.
+Zealandia is home to New Zealand’s second largest population of the bird.
+Roughly the size of a small chicken, there are an estimated 200 little spotted kiwi living within the sanctuary.

 What Zealandia has achieved shows that cities don’t have to be places devoid of native wildlife.
-The pest-proof ‘urban island’ is the closest thing you’ll ever find to being in New Zealand before humans were here.
-By visiting the sanctuary, you’re doing your bit towards keeping this wildlife thriving for another generation.
+The pest-proof ‘urban island’ is a special experience that will transport you a world away from the city.

 A wildlife reserve where people can interact with rare native species.